• Image-22

 Confidentiality Agreement (HIPAA)

 The terms of this Notice of Privacy Practices (“Notice”) apply to HH and to its affiliates/employees.
-HH will share Client’s protected health information (PHI) as necessary in order to carry out treatment, payment, and health care operations as permitted by law.
+HH will share Pt/Client’s protected health information (PHI) as necessary in order to carry out treatment, payment, and health care operations as permitted by law.

-HH is required by law to maintain the privacy of Client's protected health information and to provide Client with a notice of HH’s legal duties and privacy practices with respect to PHI.
+HH is required by law to maintain the privacy of Pt/Client's protected health information and to provide Pt/Client with a notice of HH’s legal duties and privacy practices with respect to PHI.
 HH is required to abide by the privacy terms of this Notice for as long as it remains in effect.
 HH reserves the right to change the terms of this Notice as necessary and to make a new or updated notice of privacy practices effective for all PHI maintained by HH.

-HH is also required to inform Client that there may be provisions of Florida and/or other state laws that relate to the privacy of their health information that may be more stringent than a standard/requirement under the (federal) Health Insurance Portability and Accountability Act (“HIPAA”).
-A copy of a revised Notice of Privacy or information pertaining to a specific State law may be obtained by making a request to HH’s Administrative Team at (407)-701-4500 or via the contact information shown at the bottom of this notice.
+HH is also required to inform Pt/Client that there may be provisions of Florida and/or other state laws that relate to the privacy of their health information that may be more stringent than a standard/requirement under the (federal) Health Insurance Portability and Accountability Act (“HIPAA”).

 Uses and Disclosures of Client’s Protected Health Information (PHI):

-Authorization and Consent: Except as outlined below, HH will not use or disclose Client’s protected health information for any purpose other than treatment, payment, or care operations unless Client has given written authorization for such use and/or disclosure.
-Client has the right to revoke such an authorization (in writing), effective once HH has received the revocation; however, such a revocation shall not be effective to the extent that HH has taken any action in reliance on the authorization, or if the authorization was obtained as a condition of coordinating existing terms.
-Certain laws or member policies may give insurance carriers the right to access Client PHI, for instance.
+Authorization and Consent: Except as outlined below, HH will not use or disclose Client’s protected health information for any purpose other than treatment, payment, or care operations unless Pt/Client has given written authorization for such use and/or disclosure.
+Pt/Client has the right to revoke such an authorization (in writing), effective once HH has received the revocation; however, such a revocation shall not be effective to the extent that HH has taken any action in reliance on the authorization, or if the authorization was obtained as a condition of coordinating existing terms.
+Certain laws or member policies may give insurance carriers the right to access Pt/Client PHI, for instance.

-Business Associates: Certain aspects and components of HH’s Services are performed through contracts with outside persons or organizations, such as auditing, accreditation, outcomes data collection, legal services, etc. At times it may be necessary for HH to provide Client protected health information to one or more of these outside persons or organizations who assist HH with business operations.
-In any such cases, HH requires that these associates appropriately safeguard the privacy of Client information.
+Business Associates: Certain aspects and components of HH’s Services are performed through contracts with outside persons or organizations, such as auditing, accreditation, outcomes data collection, legal services, etc. At times it may be necessary for HH to provide Pt/Client PHI to one or more of these outside persons or organizations who assist HH with business operations.
+In any such cases, HH requires that these associates, like Provider Collective, appropriately safeguard the privacy of Pt/Client information.

-Research: In limited circumstances, HH may use and disclose Client protected health information for research purposes.
-In all cases where Client’s specific authorization is not obtained, their privacy will be protected by strict confidentiality requirements applied by an Institutional Review Board which oversees the research or by representatives of the researchers that limit their use and disclosure of Client private health information.
+Research: In limited circumstances, HH may use and disclose Pt/Client PHI for research purposes.
+In all cases where Pt/Client’s specific authorization is not obtained, their privacy will be protected by strict confidentiality requirements applied by an Institutional Review Board which oversees the research or by representatives of the researchers that limit their use and disclosure of Pt/Client personal data.

-Other Uses and Disclosures: HH is permitted and/or required by law to make certain other uses and disclosures of Client protected health information without their consent or authorization for the following:
+Other Uses and Disclosures: HH is permitted and/or required by law to make certain other uses and disclosures of Pt/Client PHI without their consent or authorization for the following:

 • Any purpose required by law;